mkdocs/mkdocs/docs/index.md

 ### Great themes available

-There's a stack of good looking themes available for MkDocs.
-Choose between the built in themes: [mkdocs] and [readthedocs], select one of the 3rd party themes in the [MkDocs wiki], or [build your own].
+There's a stack of good looking [themes] available for MkDocs.
+Choose between the built in themes: [mkdocs] and [readthedocs], select one of the 3rd party themes listed on the [MkDocs Themes] wiki page, or [build your own].

 ### Preview your site as you work